micky-26/Exploratory-Data-Analysis-with-Python/README.md

 # Exploratory-Data-Analysis-with-Python
-Exploratory Data Analysis on Cars dataset
+For this project I have use Cars dataset from kaggle